tc39/proposal-object-getownpropertydescriptors/README.md

 ## Status

-This proposal is currently in stage 3 of [the TC39 process](https://github.com/tc39/ecma262/).
+This proposal is currently in [stage 4](https://github.com/tc39/proposals/blob/master/finished-proposals.md) of [the TC39 process](https://github.com/tc39/ecma262/).

 This proposal could be identical to a `Reflect.getOwnPropertyDescriptors` one but for consistency with other plural versions it's described as an `Object` public static method.